Adrian Picardi

 Adrian Picardi (born April 1987) is an American filmmaker originally from South Pasadena, California.
-For all his works thus far, he has been credited as director, writer, cinematographer, and Film editor.
-He got his start in the industry by creating the television series The Resistance for the STARZ / SyFy Network produced by Sam Raimi's Ghost House Pictures.
-Picardi graduated from South Pasadena High School in 2005, and then graduated from the Los Angeles Film School in 2006.
-Currently, Picardi runs a production company named Aureus Grex, based out of Glendale, CA and is represented under Brawler.
+Picardi graduated from South Pasadena High School in 2005, and went on to graduate from the Los Angeles Film School in 2006.
+His professional career began after creating the television series The Resistance for the STARZ / SyFy Network.
+The series was produced by Sam Raimi's Ghost House Pictures.
+Currently, Picardi runs a production company named Aureus Grex, based out of Glendale, California and is represented under Brawler.
 Picardi has helmed commercial spots for PlayStation, Microsoft, Xbox, and Tom Clancy's The Division.

 Biography

 Career

 Picardi graduated from the Los Angeles Film School in 2006 at the age of 19 and jumped into the industry as an editor for Television.
 Picardi continued to pursue his directing career by independently producing his own projects.
 In 2007, Picardi created a short film called "His Day to Remember," which was the Grand Prize Winner in the Cinematic Film2Music online competition.
 Using the raw, percussive chant-driven track "Steel & Sky," he created a visually compelling drama about a young man who is apparently a suicide bomber.

 The film was also screened at the Sundance Film Festival 2007 and got him featured on MTVu.com as "Best Filmmaker on Campus" in December 2007.
 Additionally, In 2007, he won the "Audience Award" for Myspace's John Woo Film Tribute contest for the Chow Yun-fat videogame "Stranglehold".
 For his second short, "His Final Hit", it placed into the top ten finalists of the IFC Film "Assassin's Creed" Film Contest.

-Soon after, Picardi and his team created a low budget web series called "The Resistance" which started off as 4 short online teasers featured on YouTube.
+Soon after, Picardi and his team created a low-budget web series called "The Resistance" which started off as 4 short online teasers featured on YouTube.
 Before filming the actual web show, the series was picked up by Sam Raimi’s Ghost House Pictures and Starz Media, after executives at Starz and Ghost House viewed "The Resistance" teasers online.
 The web show aired on October 4, 2010, on the SyFy channel as a one-hour television pilot along with being released in its original 8 episodic form on iTunes, Xbox Live, and the PlayStation Network.
 "The Resistance" is executive produced by Ben Ketai, Scott Bayless, Scott Rogers, with producers Aaron Lam, and Associate Producer Don Le.
 The pilot will reportedly make history, as it's the first time a series created originally for the web will first premiere on television.